Hi, I am Tamsin Grainger

 I am writing a book, Working with Death and Loss in Shiatsu Practice, and I walk a lot (Spain, Austria, France etc).
 When I travel I offer to exchange Shiatsu for a bed – it’s a wonderful way to connect with people and broaden my Shiatsu experience.

 At home in Edinburgh I love working with my clients, and I work at my local hospice, giving Shiatsu to day-patients and in-patents there as part of the Complementary Therapies Team.

-I love to teach Shiatsu and this Summer I will be leading a workshop on Death and Shiatsu in Athens, as well as teaching the Year 1 students in Scotland.
+I enjoy teaching Shiatsu and this Summer I lead a workshop on Death and Shiatsu in Athens, as well as teaching the Year 1 students in Scotland.
 In 2020 I am happy to say I will be launching the book and sharing that work at The European Shiatsu Congress in Amsterdam.

 I graduated from the Glasgow School of Shiatsu in 1992 having studied the Zen Shiatsu (Masunaga) style, including Five Element (Chinese Medicine) theory, anatomy, pathology and counselling skills, plus related exercises and diet.